Enoch Powell: Departure from the Conservative Party

 A Gallup poll in February 1969 showed Powell to be the "most admired person" in British public opinion.

-In a defence debate in March 1970, Powell said that "the whole theory of the tactical nuclear weapon, or the tactical use of nuclear weapons, is an unmitigated absurdity" and that it was "remotely improbable" that any group of nations engaged in war would "decide upon general and mutual suicide", and advocated enlargement of the UK's conventional forces.
-However, when fellow Conservative Julian Amery later in the debate criticised Powell for his antinuclear pronouncements, Powell responded: "I have always regarded the possession of the nuclear capability as a protection against nuclear blackmail.
+In a defence debate in March 1970 Powell said that "the whole theory of the tactical nuclear weapon, or the tactical use of nuclear weapons, is an unmitigated absurdity" and that it was "remotely improbable" that any group of nations engaged in war would "decide upon general and mutual suicide", and advocated enlargement of the UK's conventional forces.
+However, when his fellow Conservative Julian Amery later in the debate criticised Powell for his anti-nuclear pronouncements, Powell responded: "I have always regarded the possession of the nuclear capability as a protection against nuclear blackmail.
 It is a protection against being threatened with nuclear weapons.
 What it is not a protection against is war".

 The 1970 general election took place on 18 June and was unexpectedly won by the Conservatives, with a late surge in their support.
 Powell's supporters claim that he contributed to this surprise victory.
 In "exhaustive research" on the election, the American pollster Douglas Schoen and University of Oxford academic R. W. Johnson believed it "beyond dispute" that Powell had attracted 2.5 million votes to the Conservatives, but the Conservative vote had increased by only 1.7 million since 1966.
-However the Conservative victory was reportedly not to Powell's advantage, who according to friends "sat in his head in his hands" for many days afterwards.
+However, the Conservative victory was reportedly not to Powell's advantage, who, according to friends, "sat in his head in his hands" for many days afterwards.

 Powell had voted against the Schuman Declaration in 1950 and had supported entry into the European Coal and Steel Community only because he believed that it was simply a means to secure free trade.
-In March 1969, he opposed the UK's joining the European Economic Community.
-Opposition to entry had hitherto been confined largely to the Labour Party but now, he said, it was clear to him that the sovereignty of Parliament was in question, as was UK's very survival as a nation.
+In March 1969 he opposed Britain's joining the European Economic Community.
+Opposition to entry had hitherto been confined largely to the Labour Party but now, he said, it was clear to him that the sovereignty of Parliament was in question, as was the UK's very survival as a nation.
 This nationalist analysis attracted millions of middle-class Conservatives and others, and as much as anything else it made Powell the implacable enemy of Heath, a fervent pro-European; but there was already enmity between the two.

-During 1970, Powell gave speeches about the EEC in Lyons (in French), Frankfurt (in German), Turin (in Italian) and The Hague.
+During 1970 Powell gave speeches about the EEC in Lyon (in French), Frankfurt (in German), Turin (in Italian) and The Hague.